 Of course, I couldn’t leave this popular title by financial guru Dave Ramsey off the list!
 The Total Money Makeover offers a straight-talk approach to getting your finances in order, particularly if you’re dealing with burdensome debt.
 Ramsey provides actionable steps and a lot of encouragement for people longing for financial peace.

 Is running one of your goals for the New Year?
 Then I highly recommend this journal to chronical your progress!
 It is simply the best running log I’ve ever owned.
 It’s got places to set goals, plan for races, and log your daily workouts.
 It’s peppered with articles from pro female runners and includes handy pace charts in the back of the journal.
 I’ve been using mine for the better part of a year and I plan on purchasing another as soon as the last entry is full.
 I feel it’s also worth adding that while I’ve seen this journal at other retailers, Amazon seems to offer the very best price of anywhere.
-(Small bonus: it comes in three colors – red, charcoal & lavender.)
+(Small bonus: it comes in lots of colors.)